“The hero is the man who lets no obstacle prevent him from pursuing the values he has chosen.” Andrew Bernstein

 Goliath spent forty days calling out the Army of Israel.
 He spent forty days telling King Saul and his army that they did not stand a chance against him.
 He had them so overwhelmed with fear that whenever he would come out to challenge them, they would run and hide.

-Goliath’s challenge was so intense that King Saul, the one person that was able to stand against him hid in fear.
+Goliath’s challenge was so intense that King Saul, the one person who was able to stand against him hid in fear.
 Every morning and every evening for forty days Goliath came forward to challenge the Army of Israel.
 For forty days, they lived in fear of this intimidating giant.
 For forty days, Goliath flaunted his size and strength daring Saul to send someone to fight him.

 Giants will come